Most 400 kV power lines are carried on standard lattice pylons and we give details of the fields they produce.

 The above three combined

 In each of the above, we compare in turn a variant - T-pylon,. low-height, single-circuit - to a standard L12 pylon.
 For ease of comparison, the following graph combines each of these onto a single graph:

 Heavily loaded lines

 The pages on this website that give magnetic fields for various voltage power lines, and specifically for 400 kV power lines, give calculations for "typical" loads.
 These are the loads that are typical of the whole National Grid system.
-But we know some lines generally have higher loads. (more on how magnetic fields depend on loads) One example could be lines to connect new nuclear power stations - see the Major Infrastructure Projects section of National Grid's website for current proposals.
+But we know some lines generally have higher loads. (more on how magnetic fields depend on loads) One example could be lines to connect new nuclear power stations - see the an example on National Grid's website.
 The following graph gives the magnetic field for 1100 A (assuming a typical 12 m clearance - the peak field is very dependent on the clearance).